iBLiSSIN/Surviv.io-Mod-Pack/Mod 2/README.md

    - The red circle is the cache tree (will spawn a Mosin-Nagant if you destroy it)
    - The blue circle is the cache stone (will spawn an ak47 if you destroy it)
    - The orange circle: the location of the cache barrel
 - Stay away from anything red, they can cause you to lose HP!
-Dark/light red depending on how much damage they do!
+Dark/Light red depending on how much damage they do (Dark red is danger than light red!

 ##  🛠  Installation instruction (Injection)